rschristopher/rschristopher.github.io/src/custody/protocols/proof-of-control.md

 ## Setup

-### Prerequisites
+???+ check "Prerequisites"
     2+ distinct air-gapped devices

     1+ full-node, mynode, umbrel

     1 DMZ computer, no Internet access

     1 secure Internet computer

     1 secure Ethernet router

-### Installation
+???+ check "Installation"

     Signer-1
     Signer-2

     Node-1
     Node-2

     DMZ

     PC

-Wired Ethernet router with no Internet, private network access only.
+    Wired Ethernet router with no Internet,
+    private network access only.

     DMZ, Node-1 and Node-2 are on this network,
      Node-1 and Node-2 have limited access over Tor

-### Create Keys
+### Seed Creation

+???+ danger "Create Keys"
     Create 5+ high-entropy seed phrases

     Create metal backups

     Transfer master public keys to DMZ

     Generate 2/3, 3/5, etc, multisig
      ... using Signer-1 and Signer-2

     Transfer multisig master public keys to DMZ

-### Initialize
+???+ danger "Proof of Control"
     Deposit small amount on each singl-sig.

     Withdraw to multisig, for each single-sig

     Withdraw back to single-sig, for each multi-sig

     All wallets have received and sent.

-Single-sig stores the small amounts, and can be used under duress
+    Single-sig stores the small amounts,
+     and can be used under duress

-Large deposits will go to multi-sig, and can only be accessed by using both signing devices and the DMZ
+    Large deposits will go to multi-sig,
+     and can only be accessed by using both signing devices and the DMZ

-## Deposit

-Master Public Key is available on the DMZ, where verified receive addresses can be transmitted to the Internet connected device.

-### Verify addresses
+### Address Verification

 Only verified receive addresses should be used.